 This activity director/assistant course will provide opportunities to work in Long Term Care facilities, assisting residents with activities and social needs.
 No pre-requisite.
 Class is offered each month.

-This Kansas Activity Director course will provide opportunities to work in Long Term Care facilities, assisting residents with activities and social needs.
+This Activity Director/Assistant course will provide opportunities to work in Long Term Care facilities, assisting residents with activities and social needs.
 No pre-requisite.
-Class is offered each month.
-This course is KDADS approved.
+The class is offered each month.

 This course, offered by We Care Online Classes, is a comprehensive program designed to equip individuals with the skills and knowledge necessary to excel in the role of an activity director/assistant.
 This course focuses on requirements and regulations, so that participants are well-equipped to meet the needs of their residents.